cdfoundation/sig-interoperability/docs/vocabulary.md

 #### Build
 * Semantics: Assemble and/or compile software and documentation into an executable and usable format.
-* Aliases: Compile, Install, Assemble
+* Aliases: Compile, Install, Assemble, Generate
 * Inputs: Software Source, Binary Source
 * Outputs: Generated Software, Generated Binaries
 * Other Results and Side Effects: N/A